swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/07-SSHEC2Instance.md

 You will now be logged into the Instance.

-**NOTE**: you might need to change the permissions of the key file by running the chmod command as follows
+**NOTE**: You might need to change the permissions of the key file by running the chmod command as follows
 ```bash
 chmod 600 /path/my-key-pair.pem
 ```